Sydney Chapman (mathematician): Honours and awards

 Chapman was bestowed many honours over his career, including Smith's Prize in 1913, election as a Fellow of the Royal Society in 1919, Invited Speaker of the ICM in 1924, Royal Society Bakerian lecturer in 1931, Royal Society Royal Medal in 1934, London Mathematical Society De Morgan Medal in 1944.
 In 1949, he was awarded the Gold Medal of the Royal Astronomical Society and was elected as a Fellow of the Royal Society of Edinburgh in 1953.
 In 1964, he was awarded the Copley Medal of the Royal Society and in 1965 the Symons Gold Medal of the Royal Meteorological Society.
 He was elected to the National Academies of Science of the United States, Norway, Sweden and Finland.
 He served as president of the London Mathematical Society during 1929–1931 and the Royal Meteorological Society 1932–1933.

 The lunar Crater Chapman is named in his honour, as is the Sydney Chapman Building on the campus of the University of Alaska Fairbanks.
 This building served as the first permanent home of the University of Alaska Geophysical Institute, and it now contains the Department of Computer Science and the Department of Mathematics and Statistics.
 The American Geophysical Union organises "Chapman Conferences," which are small, topical meetings intended to foster innovative research in key areas.
 The Royal Astronomical Society founded the Chapman Medal in his memory.

 Personal life

 In 1970, Chapman died in Boulder, Colorado, at the age of 82.
+His wife died in 1967.